muellners/research/src/content/implementing-a-bi-monthly-loan-product.md

 - ![](img/implementing-loan-rescheduler/img2.png)
 - Complete the remaining steps, review and submit your loan product.

 You can now create a new loan account with the above loan product.
-You can refer to this[guide](https://docs.mifos.org/user-manual/for-operational-users-mifos-x-web-app/accounts-and-transactions/loan-accounts/how-to-create-a-loan-account-application).
+You can refer to this [guide](https://docs.mifos.org/user-manual/for-operational-users-mifos-x-web-app/accounts-and-transactions/loan-accounts/how-to-create-a-loan-account-application).

 ## But, what really happens here?